Best Payroll Companies & Services for Today's Businesses

 Who uses Workday?

 While mostly used for talent management, human resources, and more recently accounting, some enterprise companies in IT, financial services, and computer software use Workday for payroll.
-However, due to its limited nature, most businesses only use Workday for HR while integrating it with products like ADP for payroll and Workforce.com for workforce management.
+However, due to its limited nature, most businesses only use Workday for HR while integrating it with products like Workforce.com for payroll and workforce management.

-With Workday payroll, you get full service payroll alongside very basic time and attendance and scheduling.
-For further HR and financial features, you’ll need to also look into getting Workday HCM. check out their full range of products here.
+With Workday payroll, you get full-service payroll alongside very basic time and attendance.
+For further HR and financial features, you’ll need to also look into getting Workday HCM.

 How much does Workday cost?